To pass this unit, please study the 15 vocabulary words below.

 a method of packing data in order to save disk storage space or download time

-Zip and mp3 are two common file compression examples.
+Zip and mp3 are examples of two common file compression algorithms.

 software which converts the data from a component or peripheral into data that an operating system can use